Simulation of a Heterogeneous Quantum Network: Problem and Related Work

 \subsection{Problem}

-We aim to solve the problem of modeling devices that serve as the building blocks of a heterogeneous quantum network, as well as develop the network protocols that coordinate these devices.
+We aim to solve the problem of modeling devices and developing network protocols that serve as the building blocks of a heterogeneous quantum network.
 The developed device models and network protocols are incorporated into a discrete event quantum network simulator called SeQUeNCe, which we use to study how the hardware device parameters affect the performance of the heterogeneous quantum network by conducting comprehensive simulations.

-Figure~\ref{fig:heterogeneous} illustrates our heterogeneous quantum network simulation that consist of two types of nodes containing different qubit technologies. \yb\ nodes are based on neutral Ytterbium atoms trapped in optical tweezer arrays, while \uw\ nodes are based on transmon qubits.
-Heterogeneous nodes are connected via telecom fiber and they emit time-bin encoded photons to generate entanglement.
-We assume time-bin encoding due to its resistance to polarization and phase noise.
-Different qubit memories emit photons at different frequencies.
+Figure~\ref{fig:heterogeneous} illustrates our heterogeneous quantum network simulation that consist of two types of nodes containing different qubit technologies. \yb\ nodes are based on neutral Ytterbium atoms trapped in optical tweezer arrays~\cite{covey}, while \uw\ nodes are based on transmon qubits~\cite{transmon}.
+Heterogeneous nodes are connected via telecom fiber, and they emit time-bin encoded photons (at different frequencies) to generate entanglement using the meet-in-the-middle (MIM) protocol.
 Thus, quantum frequency converters are needed to convert photons of different frequencies to a common frequency before interfering at the Bell state measurement (BSM) node.
-Quantum transducers are needed on the \uw\ nodes to convert microwave photons emitted by the transmons to an optical wavelength so the photon can be transmitted on the telecom fiber.
+Quantum transducers are needed on the \uw\ nodes to convert microwave photons emitted by the transmons to the optical wavelengths necessary for telecom fiber.

 \para{Challenges.} Simulating a heterogeneous quantum network poses additional challenges beyond those of homogeneous settings.
 First, devices such as quantum memories differ in physical implementation (e.g., \yb, \uw) and operate at distinct frequencies, coherence times, and interface efficiencies.
 Quantum frequency converters and quantum transducers add an extra layer of complexity to the simulation.
 Accurately modeling such devices requires abstract yet realistic representations of their quantum dynamics and noise behaviors.
 For example, quantum frequency converters will produce noise photons while converting the frequencies of the signal photon.
 And how the noise photons affect the entanglement pair is worth investigating.
-Second, network protocols—such as entanglement generation-must adapt dynamically to device heterogeneity (i.e., photon emission frequency), creating a coupling between hardware modeling and protocol logic.
+Second, network protocols (e.g., entanglement generation) must adapt dynamically to device heterogeneity (i.e., photon emission frequency), creating a coupling between hardware modeling and protocol logic.